 While tennis court construction has a global standard that is universally recognized, many may be surprised to know that there is quite a history to how we got the tennis court that we know today.
-The crew at Taylor Tennis Courts strives to honor this historied sport by providing homeowners and commercial entities with quality sports courts made by experienced craftsmen.
+The crew at Taylor Tennis Courts strives to honor this historied sport by providing homeowners and commercial entities with quality game courts made by experienced craftsmen.
 No matter your needs, Taylor is sure to have skills and know-how necessary to provide you with a beautifully installed court every time.

 Did you know that tennis courts were not always rectangular?
 The evolution goes as follows:

 The original version of the game had complex rules and unique techniques.
 While “real” tennis still exists today, these courts are not as well-known as their modern cousins.
 There were no ideal dimensions for the court, and four walls covered it.
 Three of the four walls would have roofs on them.
 Below these roofs, which were called penthouses, were galleries were spectators could watch matches.
 Ceilings were tall so that one could easily play lob shots, and the net was sagged in the middle, around 5 feet high at the ends, and 3 feet in the middle.

 These large courts were asymmetric and quite different on either end, and very few “real” tennis courts still exist.
 The only court in Paris that is still in use, for example, was built in 1908.
 Hampton Court in England was made in 1625 and is one of the only original courts for real tennis that is still used to this day.